Open Cycle

 Open (stylized as OPEN) is a manufacturer of performance gravel bike and road bike frames based in Basel.
 Founded by Andy Kessler and Gerard Vroomen in January 2012, the company debuted with a single model, the O-1.0.
 It was claimed to be the lightest 29-inch production hard tail on the market.
-The Company's current line-up includes two all-road / gravel frames, the OPEN U.P. and OPEN U.P.(P.E.R.), a pure gravel frame OPEN WI:DE, and a classic road bike frame, the OPEN MI.ND.
+The Company's current line-up includes two all-road / gravel frames, the OPEN U.P. and OPEN U.P.(P.E.R.), a pure gravel frame OPEN WI:DE, and a classic road bike frame, the OPEN MIN.D.

 Special editions

 Open have sold frames with paint designs created in collaboration with various other companies.